 Is there a racial predisposition in ALS?

-White men and women are about twice as likely to develop the disease as black men and women.
+Current data indicates that white men and women are about twice as likely to develop the disease as black men and women.
 The disease is more common among non-Hispanics.

 A risk factor increases a person’s chance of developing a certain disease.
 Despite many studies, only age and gender have been constantly found to be risk factors in cases of ALS that are not inherited from a family member.
 Several studies have suggested a connection between certain environmental factors and ALS.
 The nature of these relationships is unproven, and no environmental factor has been proven to be a risk factor for developing ALS.
 More research is needed in this area.